tony-life/learngit/README.md

-just for learning and testing
+jst for learning and testing
+change user config(.gitconfig) file